dominictarr/pull-http-client/README.md

 # api

-http is a pretty ugly protocol. it has many features.
+http is a pretty ugly protocol.
+It has _many_ features.
 `pull-http-client` starts with the most general interface to http for pull-streams, and then gives you several helpers that are each more suited to particular ways http is often used.